 Flying Car Stocks That Are Cleared For Takeoff

 In 1989, Marty McFly hopped in his flying DeLorean so he could travel to the future and fix his family.
-In this film, Marty travels to the year 2015.
-Well, it’s now almost 2022 and you still can’t buy a flying car at the local car lot.
+In the movie, Marty travels to the year 2015.
+Well, it’s now 2022 and you still can’t buy a flying car at the local car lot.
 However, that doesn’t mean that flying car stocks aren’t being developed.

 Keep in mind that most of these companies are technically “electric vertical takeoff and landing (eVTOL) aircraft.
 Instead of a car with wings, think of a slightly smaller personalized helicopter.

-With that said, let’s take a look at a few of the best flying car stocks to buy.
+With that said, let’s look at a few of the best flying car stocks to buy.

 Flying Car Stocks

 Joby Aviation (NYSE: JOBY)

 As Joby Aviation recently went public, this might be the first that you’re hearing about this flying car stock.
 However, that doesn’t mean its team hasn’t been working hard for years.
 Joby was launched in 2009 and released its first prototype in 2015.
 More recently, it purchased Uber’s flying car division.
 Joby expects to start commercial operations as soon as 2024.

 Joby’s helicopter has a vertical takeoff, can seat 4 passengers (plus the pilot) and reaches a top speed of 200 mph.
 This makes it perfect for congested metropolitan areas like Los Angeles.
 Joby’s helicopters would be able to turn an hour-long drive into a 15-minute flight.
 The phrase that Joby uses to describe its business is “electric aerial ridesharing.”